 - 1. Beginning with the eighth calendar day through the published withdrawal date (excluding holidays and emergency closings), the College requires students to obtain the instructor's, academic advisor's, or department chair/program coordinator's signature, or email approval, and to submit the form to the Academic Records/Registrar's Office to process the withdrawal.
 The person approving the withdrawal should discuss the reason for the withdrawal with students to ensure they are aware of all their options.
 Students can submit an electronic request for withdrawal, through their official Stark State email, including discussion of all options, via the instructor, academic advisor, or department chair/program coordinator to the Academic Records/Registrar's Office.
-The Schedule Change form is available on the mystarkstate portal. - 2.
-A student is officially withdrawn from a class once a signed "Schedule Change" form has been submitted to the Academic Records/Registrar's Office.
-A grade of "W" will appear on the student's academic record beginning with the eighth calendar day through the published withdrawal date (excluding holidays and emergency closings) of any academic period, as long as the student withdraws before the published withdrawal date.
+The Registration Schedule Change Form-Add, Drop, or Withdrawal is available on the mySSC. - 2.
+A student is officially withdrawn from a class once a signed Registration Schedule Change Form-Add, Drop, or Withdrawal has been submitted to the Academic Records/Registrar's Office.
+A grade of "W" will appear on the student's academic record beginning with the eighth calendar day through the published withdrawal date (excluding holidays and emergency

-3. Failure to follow the procedures may result in the student remaining registered for the class and accepting the grade outcome on the academic record at the end of the semester.
+- closings) of any academic period, as long as the student withdraws before the published withdrawal date. - 3.
+Failure to follow the procedures may result in the student remaining registered for the class and accepting the grade outcome on the academic record at the end of the semester.